Is Your Customer Experience Prepared for Christmas?

 Solve these basic problems with your website and you will lose far less potential customers from small experience glitches.
 Push your customer experience up to an even higher level and not only will you lose less customers but you’ll actually increase conversion.

 Better customer experience means making sure that your customers have everything that they need to have a happy Christmas.
 If you’re already providing the right products, you need to make sure that everything else is seamless.
 And if something does go wrong, you need to make sure that someone is there to help shoppers immediately.

-We know that live chat can fix a wide array of customer problems and leave them satisfied with their shopping experience, but we admit that it can’t solve everything.
-If a website is poorly designed then, unfortunately, many consumers are going to have a bad experience.
+If your website is poorly designed then, unfortunately, many consumers are going to have a bad experience.
 If your website is not hosted on a reliable server, then your customers may experience a blackout.
 Website optimisation is about more than conversion; the whole customer experience is about more than an awesome support team.

-That’s why we study the website data of our clients on a regular basis.
-We look for ways in which live chat can be used to improve customer experience and increase conversion.
+We study the website data of our clients on a regular basis and look for ways in which live chat can be used to improve customer experience and increase conversion.
 We also advise our client on the ways in which they could make alterations to their website, to again increase satisfaction and conversions.

 Choosing The Chat Shop is about far more than adding a new piece of technology and an amazing team of agents to your website.

 Want to find out more about how we can deliver an outstanding customer experience for your website visitors?
 Read about our Customer Service programme.